alidcastano/alidcastano.com/content/essays/2020-05-20-Abstraction.md

 This sort of mindless concretion, nonetheless, is prevalent, and it's one I've been particularly vulnerable to.
 Specially in pseudo functional languages like Javascript.
 To an untrained eye, `allUsers()` reads nicer than `map(user)`.
 To use an abstraction without a concretion, you have to truly value reusability over declarativeness.

 Prior to writing this, I hadn't realized that coding involved some trade-off between the two.
 Abstractions or concretions; reusability or declarativeness.
 That implicit choice, it seems, is why good abstractions are hard to preserve and fully use.
 There's this knee-jerk reaction, for example, to seeing a string of SQL dangling in your codebase, that you have to manually override before you mindlessly reach for some military grade ORM.
-Upfront are all the concretions it makes easy, hidden, are the abstractions it obscures.
+Upfront are all that concretions it makes easy, hidden, are the abstractions they obscure.